REVIEW – SMOK ALIEN 220W TC Box Mod is HERE. But Is it EPIC?

 As you can see, the SMOK Alien 220W is WAY OUT in front of everything else.
 And we included some seriously good devices in that poll; devices like the Reuleaux RX200S and the Vapor Shark DNA 200.

 This just goes to show that SMOK, more than any other brand in the space right now, is building a huge advantage over pretty much every other player in the space.
-It makes the best tanks and now the best mod.
+It makes great tanks and now one of the vape space’s most-loved mods.

 But the bar is set high these days, when it comes to box mods.
 There’s so many to choose from and most of very decent indeed.
 Prices are coming down as well and this is great for consumers, as you’re getting way more bang for your buck.